Burden of disease caused by local transport in Warsaw, Poland.

 MetadataShow full item record

 Transport is a major source of air pollution, noise, injuries and physical activity in the urban environment.
 The quantification of the health risks and benefits arising from these factors would provide useful information for the planning of cost-effective mitigation actions.
 In this study we quantified the burden of disease caused by local transport in the city of Warsaw, Poland.
-The disability-adjusted life-years (DALYs) were estimated for transport related air pollution (particulate matter (PM), nitrogen oxides (NOx), sulfur dioxide (SO2), benzo(a)pyrene (BaP), cadmium, lead and nickel), noise, injuries and physical activity.
+The disability-adjusted life-years (DALYs) were estimated for transport related air pollution (particulate matter (PM), nitrogen oxides (NO x ), sulfur dioxide (SO2), benzo[a]pyrene (BaP), cadmium, lead and nickel), noise, injuries and physical activity.
 Exposure to these factors was based on local and international data, and the exposure-response functions (ERFs) were based on published reviews and recommendations.
 The uncertainties were quantified and propagated with the Monte Carlo method.
-Local transport generated air pollution, noise and injuries were estimated to cause approximately 58 000 DALYs in the study area.
+Local transport generated air pollution, noise and injuries were estimated to cause approximately 58,000 DALYs in the study area.
 From this burden 44% was due to air pollution and 46% due to noise.
-Transport related physical activity was estimated to cause a health benefit of 17 000 DALYs.
+Transport related physical activity was estimated to cause a health benefit of 17,000 DALYs.
 Main quantified uncertainties were related to disability weight for the annoyance (due to noise) and to the ERFs for fine particulate matter (PM2.5) air pollution and walking.
-Most of the health risks of local transport in urban areas were caused by air pollution and noise.
 The results indicate that the health burden of transport could be mitigated by reducing motorized transport, which causes air pollution and noise, and by encouraging walking and cycling in the study area.

 DALY, transport, air pollution, injury, physical activity, noise